 $ sudo apt-get install -y xinput-calibrator xinput xserver-xorg-input-evdev

-The X and Y axis of the touch screen need to be swapped so we perform the following changes to finish orienting the screen.
+The X and Y axis of the touch screen need to be swapped so we execute the following commands to finish adjusting the screen.

 $ xinput --set-prop 'ADS7846 Touchscreen' 'Evdev Axes Swap' 1